RutgersCSSystems/mosaic-asplos23-gem5/README.md

 ## 1.1 Instantiating CloudLab nodes before cloning the repo
 We run the gem5 simulation in CloubLab and use its fast NVMe storage to speed up full system simulation.
 We recommend users use the following profile to instantiate two CloudLab nodes.

-CloudLab profile: 2-NVMe-Nodes
+**CloudLab profile:** You could use any CloudLab machine with Intel-based CPUs running Debian kernel version 18.04.
+**Recommended Instance Types:** We recommend using m510 nodes in UTAH datacenter that have fast NVMe storage and are generally available.

-Instantiating this profile will launch NVMe-based nodes, where one could run multiple instances.
+You could also use a pre-created profile, "2-NVMe-Nodes," which will launch two NVMe-based nodes to run several parallel instances.

-We currently support Ubuntu-based 18.04 kernels, and all package installation scripts use Debian.

 ## 1.2 Partitioning an SSD and downloading the code.
-If you are using Mosaic gem5 in CloudLab, the root partition is only 16GB for some profiles.
+If you are using CloudLab, the root partitions only has 16GB (for example: m510 instances).
 First, set up the CloudLab node with SSD and download the code on the SSD folder.

-If you are using the 2-NVMe-Nodes profile, then the NVMe SSD with 256GB is in "/dev/nvme0n1p4"
+If you are using the m510 nodes (or 2-NVMe-Nodes profile), the NVMe SSD with 256GB is in "/dev/nvme0n1p4"

 ### 1.3 To partition an ext4 file system, use the following commands